Skip to main content

 Key Points

-1. envId specifies the environment where the application is deployed.
-Here we use the template variable env.ENV_ID to read the ENV_ID environment variable.
+1. envId specifies the environment in which the application is deployed.
+Here, we use the template variable env.ENV_ID to read the ENV_ID environment variable.

-2. framework.name is the application's English name, supporting only A-Z, a-z, 0-9, -, and _, with a length of 1-32 characters.
+2. framework.name is the English name of the application, supporting only A-Z, a-z, 0-9, -, and _, with a length of 1-32 characters.
 In this example, we use techo-show as the application name.

-3. framework.plugins is the plugin information used by the application.
-This is left blank for now; we will fill it in based on the resources and application type below.
+3. framework.plugins contains the plugin information used by the application.
+This section is initially left empty and will be filled based on the resources and application type below.

 4. To learn more about project information configuration, please refer to the Application Project Information Documentation.